Student Wellbeing Guide for Schools

 'Emotion coaching' is a parenting style that has been linked to positive social and emotional outcomes in young children and is now being adopted by teachers to help manage difficult behaviours and emotions at school.
 This communication style is based on empathy, awareness and acceptance of emotions, and providing guidance around problem-solving and appropriate behaviour.

 Rather than jumping straight into fixing the problem, spend some time exploring the child's emotional experience.
 Once they have acknowledged and named their emotions and have had these emotions validated by a trusted adult, then children can start to make sense of their experience and develop their own strategies for managing it.
+Emotion coaching is informed by attachment theory and is a practical way to build stronger relationships in the classroom and at home.

 How resilience programs for schools can help children cope with change